vinaygopinath/androidtutorial/app/views/concept_lessons/_android_widgets_view_elements.html.md

 ##EditText
 <br/>
-<%= image_tag "android_widgets/edittext.png", alt: "Edit Text", title: "Edit Text" %>
+<%= image_tag "android_widgets/edittext.png", alt: "Edit Text", title: "EditText in Android" %>

 EditText is another most used UI element in Android.
 Whenever you want to take some input from the user, you can use EditText.